dappcenter/tezos-contract-cloner/README.md

 `yarn start`

-Open http://localhost:3000 in your browser to see the boilerplate app.
-Happy Coding!
+Open http://localhost:3000 in your browser to see the app.

 ## Set provider: